vividskiess/aor/README.md

 # Assignment 3 - Computing Technology Innovation Project

 Develop a full-stack web application that integrates the AI model created in Assignment 2.
-Using React.js for the front end and FastAPI for the back end.
+Using React.js for the front end and FastAPI for the back end paired wit the AI model.

 ## Group Name: Alpha Omega Realtors (84)